cjpais/writing/serve/day/jan27_2021/index.md

   * World Peace
 * Need to learn ML (interest in AGI)
 * Reduce Scope
 * I would like to be in a position of influence, while maintaining a healthy lifestyle balance.
 Tell me it can't be done.
+This should be augmented by the above question about story of my life I'm compelled by.

 ## ML Learning